 Moreover, it also aids in treating inflammatory conditions like osteoarthritis due to its anti-inflammatory effects.

-Besides, researches show that Mistletoe extract is also beneficial in calming issues related to gastrointestinal inflammation that helps in improving the digestive problem.
+Besides, researches show that Mistletoe extract is also beneficial in calming issues related to gastrointestinal inflammation that helps improve digestive problems.

 6. Treat Skin Conditions